grnhse/greenhouse-api-docs/source/includes/harvest/_jobs.md

 ### JSON Body Parameters

 This method removes hiring team members with the designated user ids from the designated type.
 If a user id is provided that does not exist in the hiring team of that type, it will be ignored and no error will be raised.
 Disabled and inactive users can be removed with this endpoint, but you will be unable to re-add them.
-If you have a Hiring Team Updated web hook configured, you will receive one web hook notification per element, so you may receive up to four web hook notifications when this endpoint is used.
+If you have a Hiring Team Updated webhook configured, you will receive one webhook notification per element, so you may receive up to four webhook notifications when this endpoint is used.

 On success, this will return a 200 response code with a success message in the JSON body.